More Guns, Less Crime: Opposition

 Some academic studies that have rejected Lott's conclusions include the following.
 Virtually all of these studies contend that there seems to be little or no effect on crime from the passage of license-to-carry laws.
 One by Ayres and Donohue, published in 2003, finds a temporary increase in aggravated assaults.
+The authors of the book Freakonomics report "troubling allegation that Lott actually invented some of the survey data that supports his theory" and that other scholars couldn’t replicate his results (a court later dismissed Lott's defamation claim against the authors).